khloudfawzy/Callstack-vs.-Callback-Queue-vs.-Microtask-Queue/README.md

 when the app loads in memory

-    1- the global execution context is pushed to the call stack 2- then function2 gets called, and it's also pushed to the call stack 3- while calling function2, function1 is called inside, so it's pushed to the call stack 4- following the LIFO principle, function1 will be executed first and the concole.log statement will run and print 'this is the first function!'
+    1- the global execution context is pushed to the callstack 2- then function2 gets called, and it's also pushed to the callstack 3- while calling function2, function1 is called inside, so it's pushed to the callstack 4- following the LIFO principle, function1 will be executed first and the concole.log statement will run and print 'this is the first function!'
     5- after function1 is done it's removed from the stack, and the execution of function2 continues and prints 'this is the second function!'
     6- function1 will be removed from the stack

-before talking about callback queue and microtask queue, we need to mention something very important in javascript that's **Event Loop**
+before talking about callback queue and microtask queue, we need to mention something very important in javascript.

+that's **Event Loop**

 **Event Loop**

-The event loop is what helps javascript to checks whether the call stack is empty or not
+Event loop is what helps javascript to checks whether the callstack is empty or not

 **Why is that important?**